ogarreche/XAI_Whitebox/README.md

 ### Example:

-1 - Run the DNN_NSL_Example.ipynb for instructions.
+1 - Run the DNN_NSL_Example.ipynb for instructions (inside the folder Base_programs).

   The program Loads the NSL-KDD dataset, trains a DNN model, and apply IG, LRP and DeepLift.
 It outputs the Accuracy of the model and the most important lists for each one the XAI methods with its relative score.

-2 - Descriptive Accuracy: Run descriptive_accuracy.ipynb
+2 - Descriptive Accuracy: Run descriptive_accuracy.ipynb (inside the folder Descriptive Accuracy).

   This program generates the graphs for Descriptive Accuracy.
 There are further instructions in the program.